MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 dropped, so duplicates separated by a large enough interval will get through.
 A value of 1d (day) or 1w (week) can be appropriate.
 Setting the option without specifying a time will result in 300 seconds (or 5 minutes) being the expiry interval.

+Default value in a Poll is 8 hours, should be longer than nodupe_fileAgeMax to prevent re-ingesting files that have aged out of the duplicate suppression cache.

 **Use of the cache is incompatible with the default *parts 0* strategy**, one must specify an alternate strategy.
 One must use either a fixed blocksize, or always never partition files.